MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/error-codes.md

 ---
-title: Error codes used by the Bing Search APIs
+title: Error codes used by the Bing Web Search API
 titleSuffix: Bing Services
 description: Provides the list of HTTP status codes and service error codes that Bing Search may return.
 author: swhite-msft